St. Louis Assault Attorney

-As mentioned above, assault is broken down into four degrees.
-These range from Class C misdemeanors to Class B felonies.
+Assault is broken down into four degrees which range from Class C misdemeanors to Class B felonies, including:

 - Fourth degree: this degree has six scenarios including attempting to cause or actually causing physical injury, pain, or illness to another, putting another in fear of immediate injury (does not need actual contact), recklessly causing a substantial risk of serious physical injury or death, and knowingly causing offensive contact with someone.